 The Workforce Innovation and Opportunity Act (WIOA)1 requires recordkeeping for six primary performance indicators.
-These indicators provide the accountability2 required by the WIOA, and are obtained as specified by the WIOA’s implementing regulations.3 This Issuance explains to workforce system staff how to properly identify and record in the statewide electronic case management system those employer services they deliver which count toward the sixth of these measures—Effectiveness in Serving Employers.
+These indicators provide the accountability2 required by WIOA and are obtained as specified by WIOA’s implementing regulations.3 This Issuance explains to workforce system staff how to properly identify and record in the statewide electronic case management system those employer services they deliver which count toward the sixth of these measures—Effectiveness in Serving Employers.

 |DWD Issuance 21-2017: Statewide On-the-Job Training Policy and Guidelines||

 This Issuance conveys operational guidelines for the Division of Workforce Development’s (DWD) On-the-Job Training (OJT) program.
 The practices and procedures in the OJT program manual, found at https://jobs.mo.gov/dwdprograms#OJT are DWD policy.
 This Issuance updates previous guidance1 on this topic, which it supersedes and rescinds.
 Technical corrections and updated hyperlinks were applied to the Issuance on November 28, 2018.